tonethar/IGME-430-Fall-2024/projects/p1-express-HEAD.md

 # Express and responding to `HEAD` requests

+- Express handles a lot of repetive tasks for us!
+For example, `res.json(obj)` does the following for us
+  - "stringifies" `obj`
+  -  sends a status code of `200`
+  -  sends a response header of `Content-Type: application/json`
+  -  send the contnet
+- AND if we send a `HEAD` request to an already implemented `GET` route, it will:
+  - send the `Content-Type: application/json`
+  - send the `Content-Length` of the stringified `obj` in *bytes*
+  - NOT send the actual content (i.e. the stringified `obj`)
+- However, for Project 1 we want you to know how to respond to HEAD requests without relying on express "magic"

+---

 ## I. HEAD method
 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD
   - *"The `HEAD` HTTP method requests the metadata of a resource in the form of headers that the server would have sent if the `GET` method was used instead."*